xyflow/react-flow-docs-v9/src/markdown/docs/api/edge-utils.md

 title: Edge Utils
 ---

 There are several utils that help you to create a custom edge.
-They are used in the [custom edge](/examples/custom-edge) example.
+Some are used in the [edges example](/examples/edges).

 ### `getBezierPath`